The icenian

 Cover of Ray Bradbury's book The Silver Locusts with surreal desert illustration.

-The UK first edition from 1951, often referred to as 'The Martian Chronicles' in America, is marketed as a novel.
-However, it is essentially a collection of short stories that can be a fascinating addition for book collecting enthusiasts.
-Fans of Philip Marlow novels might find this work intriguing as it showcases a unique narrative style reminiscent of classic storytelling.
+The UK first edition from 1951, published as 'The Martian Chronicles' in America, is marketed as a novel, although it is essentially a collection of short stories

 Cover of Ray Bradbury's novel The Illustrated Man with cosmic artwork.